super-mohit/template/docs/cc-playbook.md

-# The Supervity Playbook: A Guide to Building AI-Powered Command Centers

 ## 1. Introduction: The Philosophy of a Command Center

 Welcome to the playbook for building next-generation operational tools.
 We don't just build applications; we build **Command Centers**.
 What's the difference?